Is your newborn sleeping all day but partying at night? If the answer is yes, don’t worry this is very common in newborns!

 What we want to do is reverse your baby’s day/night confusion pattern and focus on having more feeds and shorter sleeps happening during the day, so that you can save the nice long stretches of sleep for the night-time, when sleep is going to be more restorative for your baby.

-Some more things that you can do to help your baby understand the difference between day and night during your baby’s awake windows are:
+Here are some more things that you can do to help your baby understand the difference between day and night during your baby’s awake windows are:

 Make sure they’re in sunlight or natural light when they’re having their awake time